danvk/pg-to-ts/README.md

 --prefixWithSchemaNames

-It will prefix the table name with the schema name. i.e `schemaName_tableName`
+It will prefix the table name with the schema name. i.e `schemaName_tableName`.
+It is a simple and clean solution to have multiple schemas that may have conflicting table names.

 ### JSON types